usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 Another required piece of information for a control is the control's title provided by the `<title>` element (line 2).

 While optional in the OSCAL model, the need often exists to provide a section or control label that is used to identify the control within its source document.
-An OSCAL property with the name `label` can be used to provide the label value.
+Using the `<prop>` element, an OSCAL property with the name `label` is used to provide the section number label value.
 This is illustrated on line 3.

 Finally, a control must have a set of control statements.
 Shown on lines 4 thru 6, a `<part>` element with the name `statement` provides the required statement text using [HTML markup](](/documentation/schema/datatypes/#markup-multiline)).
 This uses the same part structure we reviewed earlier in this tutorial for defining text within a group.
 This part is also assigns the identifier `s1.1.1_stm` using the `@id` attribute.
 This identifier can be used to reference the specific statement in the OSCAL catalog.
 {{% /tab %}}